rivory/readings/README.md

 # Readings
-Readings to become a better software engineer
+Readings to become a better software engineer / developer

 ## Articles